 When my mind strays to the Pakistani-Taliban commander and IED maker who buried three IED’s killing my son and two others, my tortured soul meditates on God’s truth, “God numbers our days.”
 No human cut my son’s purpose, or life or future short.

 And what of Trayvon and Michael’s ill-timed deaths?
-Listening to the lawyers, social activists and media commentators slashes at the pain ripping my heart apart for the mothers of Trayvon, Michael, George Zimmerman and Darren Wilson.
+Listening to the lawyers, social activists and media commentators slash at the pain ripping my heart apart for the mothers of Trayvon, Michael, George Zimmerman, and Darren Wilson.

 Some non-witnesses claim knowledge of the facts.
 I wish the truth was self-evident.
 Depending upon which side of common heritage aligns our opinions, will we ask Elohim Yakol, The God Who Is Able (Daniel 3:17), to deliver us from the blazing furnace of passions fueled by the idolatry of bitterness?

 The tongue holds the power of life or death.
-No matter our opinions formed by ancestral predilections, how do I keep my heart open to understand prejudice I’ve never experienced?
-I turn to Elohim-Yachal, The God of Hope (Romans 15:13), to empower me to love and accept others as myself — even those I dislike — just as God loved and accepted me.
+No matter our opinions formed by ancestral predilections, how do I keep my heart open to understanding prejudice I’ve never experienced?
+I turn to Elohim-Yachal, The God of Hope (Romans 15:13), to empower me to love and accept others like myself — even those I dislike — just as God loved and accepted me.